100 works of English Literature

 goes back to nature reveal an extraordinary style

-35. The Golden Bowl by Henry James (1904)
+and consummate storytelling. - The Golden Bowl by Henry James (1904)

 American literature contains nothing else quite like